fbaezap/rps-game/README.md

 ### Backend

-To install and start the backend run the following instructions in a new terminal.
+To install and start the backend run the following instructions in a new terminal at repository folder.
 ```bash
 # Run database and cache container
 docker-compose up -d